What is Zytiga?

-Stop using Zytiga and call your doctor at once if you have:
+Call your doctor at once if you have:

 swelling in your ankles or feet, pain in your legs;

-pale skin, easy bruising, feeling like you might pass out;
+a light-headed feeling, like you might pass out;

 pain or burning when you urinate;

-Other common Zytiga side effects may include:
+Common Zytiga side effects may include:

-sweating, feeling very hot.
+feeling very hot;